-The Prime Minister is, of course, famous in his approach to detail.
+The Prime Minister is, of course, famous for his approach to detail.
 I notice that, in his statement today, he said that the trade commissioner will be under the authority of UK ambassadors.
-In Latin America, there are 12 ambassadors and one trade commissioner so, Prime Minister, how will that work then?
+In Latin America, there are 12 ambassadors and one trade commissioner; so, Prime Minister, how will that work then?

 Thank you.
 That is the ambassador.
 That is how it works.
 It is very important that everybody understands that.
 I repeat what I said to my friend, the right hon.
 Member for Ross, Skye and Lochaber (Ian Blackford), which is that we will ensure that we keep that investment in East Kilbride and keep supporting East Kilbride, which, of course, the hon.
 Gentleman, through his desire to break up the United Kingdom, would be throwing away.

 I always remember Malcolm Bruce, the former Chair of the International Development Committee, saying, “The thing about DFID is that it’s not as good as it thinks it is, but it’s nowhere near as bad as its critics say.”
 I am concerned that we should not lose some of the expertise that has accumulated in the Department.
 One area where there have been big improvements in recent years, which I hope the Prime Minister would agree with and give a commitment to protecting, is the scrutiny and accountability of every single pound of aid money that is spent.
 Will he give a commitment today that there will be no diminution in the quality of the scrutiny of the money spent in our name?

 In a sudden change of plan, I am wondering about the Prime Minister’s thoughts on former Prime Minister David Cameron’s comments that